 Mouthfeel overall is dominated by richness, and lush with a juicy finish but not over lingering, just right!

-Check other Super-Tuscan and Brunello from Terralsole, your palate will thank you! — 3 months ago
+Check other Super-Tuscan and Brunello from Terralsole, your palate will thank you! — a year ago